riscv-boom/riscv-boom/docs/sections/instruction-fetch-stage.rst

    RVCExpander in the normal Decode stage

--  A challenging problem is dealing with instructions that cross a fetch boundary.
-We track these instructions as belonging to the fetch packet that contains their higher-order 16 bits.
-We have to be careful when determining the PC of these instructions, by tracking all instructions which were initially misaligned across a fetch boundary.
+-  A challenging problem is dealing with instructions that cross a **Fetch Boundary**.
+We track these instructions as belonging to the Fetch Packet that contains their higher-order 16 bits.
+We have to be careful when determining the PC of these instructions, by tracking all instructions which were initially misaligned across a Fetch Boundary.

 -  The pipeline must also track whether an instruction was originally 16b or 32b, for calculating PC+4 or PC+2.